-Assessment in grades 3 to 9
+Assessment in Grades 3 to 9

-In grades 3 to 9 students are assessed with a numerical grade from 4 to 10.
+In Grades 3 to 9, students are assessed with a numerical grade from 4 to 10.
 A numerical grade describes the student's achievement level as an average summative assessment based on the objectives of each subject or study unit.

-The student is awarded grade eight (8) if he or she on average demonstrates the knowledge and skills described by the various criteria for the subject in question as they are described in the curriculum.
-Exceeding the level required for grade eight in certain objectives may compensate for performances that are below this level in others.
+The student is awarded a grade eight if he or she on average demonstrates the knowledge and skills described by the various criteria for the subject in question as they are described in the curriculum.
+Exceeding the level required for a grade eight in certain objectives may compensate for performances that are below this level in others.

-The student has achieved the objectives adequately (grade 5) if he or she to some extent demonstrates the knowledge and skills indicated by the objectives set for the subject in question.
+The student has achieved the objectives adequately (a grade five) if he or she to some extent demonstrates the knowledge and skills indicated by the objectives set for the subject in question.
 The student has consequently passed the general syllabus in the relevant subject.
-In this case, the formulation of the grade is also based on the average knowledge and skills demonstrated by the student; thus, exceeding the adequate level (grade 5 or above) in some objectives may compensate for failed performances (grade 4) in others.
+In this case, the formulation of the grade is also based on the average knowledge and skills demonstrated by the student; thus, exceeding the adequate level (a grade five or above) in some objectives may compensate for failed performances (a grade four) in others.

-Al Kheesa Area, Street No. 502, Doha - Qatar
+Al Kheesa Area, Street No. 502, Doha - Qatar 🔥 +974 40127890 🌐 www.qfischool.com

-Assessment in the High School
+Assessment in High School

-Assessment in grades 10 to 12 follows the numerical grading system from 4 to 10.
-During grades 10-12, the school year is divided into 5 periods.
-After each period, students will receive a report that will record their assessments of the different modules they have finished as well as state the number of credits they have accumulated since the start of grade 10.
+Assessment in Grades 10 to 12 follows the numerical grading system from 4 to 10.
+During Grades 10-12, the school year is divided into five periods.
+After each period, students will receive a report that will record their assessments of the different modules they have finished as well as state the number of credits they have accumulated since the start of Grade 10.
 For a passing grade, students must achieve a level between 30-50% depending on the subject.

 Description of the numeric grades in Qatar-Finland International School include but are not limited to the following examples.
-These areas are emphasized differently at different grade levels, with emphasis on knowledge and skills, problem solving, etc. increasing in importance through the grade levels as one moves towards the upper grades.
-Please note these descriptions give an overview and are not mutually exclusive.
+These areas are emphasised differently at different grade levels, with emphasis on knowledge and skills, problem solving, etc. increasing in importance through the grade levels as one moves towards the upper grades.
+Please note, that these descriptions give an overview and are not mutually exclusive.